 - ✓ Keep incisions and dressings clean and dry.
-Dressings should be left in place after surgery, or until you are instructed to remove them.
+You may not shower until all of your drains have been removed.
+Dressings should be left in place and will be removed at your first post-op visit, or until you are instructed to remove them.
 Your incisions will seep fluid and some blood for a short time after surgery.
-You may shower, but DO NOT take a bath or soak incision or drain sites.
-Pat dressings and incisions dry.
+You may sponge bathe with assistance.
 The gauze pads should be removed, but not the tape directly covering the incisions (if applicable).
-Fresh gauze pads should be placed over incisional areas after showering. - ✓ DO NOT get drain sites wet.
+Fresh gauze pads should be placed over incisional areas after bathing. - ✓ DO NOT get drain sites wet.
 You will be shown how to care for your drains and how to "strip" them periodically.
 Written instructions for drain care are provided on page 7.
 Record drained fluid on the Drain Log on page 8. - ✓ Do not smoke.
 Smoking can greatly impair your safety prior to surgery and your ability to heal following surgery, resulting in more noticeable scars.
 You must not smoke, and your caregiver must not smoke anywhere near you. - ✓ Limit your arm use to daily activities such as brushing your teeth, eating, and combing your hair for the first few days.
 Avoid vigorous arm motion that requires pushing, pulling or lifting.
 Check with Dr. Ma before resuming ANY exercise regimen.
-Typically, exercise routines may be resumed eight weeks after surgery. - ✓ You must wear the surgical garmet/support bra around the clock, as directed.
-You may take it off to shower and to launder it, but it should be consistently worn for 4 weeks following surgery; this will aid the reduction of swelling.
-After 4 weeks time, you may wear any other bra except underwire.
-You may wear an underwire bra 3 months following your surgery. - ✓ You may apply a cool, not cold, compress to affected sites to alleviate discomfort, swelling or bruising.
+Typically, exercise routines may be resumed six weeks after surgery. - ✓ You must wear the surgical garmet/support bra around the clock, as directed. - ✓ You may apply a cool, not cold, compress to affected sites to alleviate discomfort, swelling or bruising.
 Wrap crushed ice or ice packs in a towel before applying to skin.
 DO NOT apply ice or anything frozen directly to the skin.
 Cool compresses should be applied for no longer than 20-minute intervals.
 DO NOT apply heat to affected areas as this will only worsen swelling. - ✓ Relax.
 Do not engage in any stressful activities.
 Do not lift your hands over your head.
-Do not lift anything heavier than a paperback book (i.e. nothing greater than 5 pounds).
+Do not lift anything heavier than 5 pounds.
 Take care of no one, and let others tend to you. - ✓ DO NOT drive until after your first post-operative office visit, or until you have been off of pain medication for at least 48 hours. - ✓ Your first post-operative visit will be approximately 7 days after surgery.
 At this time, your incisions will be checked and Dr. Ma will assess whether your drains can be removed.
-Drains are removed when the amount of fluid collected per drain is 30 mL or less in a 24-hour period.
+Drains are removed when the amount of fluid collected per drain is 30 mL or less in a 48 hour period.
 REMEMBER TO BRING YOUR DRAIN LOG WITH YOU TO YOUR APPOINTMENT.

-Have your caregiver accompany you to your first postoperative visit scheduled for:
+Have your caregiver accompany you to your firs t postoperative visit scheduled for: • • •